 Another common theme can be observed between Degas and Bitran: both artists questioned the boundaries between painting and drawing.
 Degas drew with oil paint on canvas.
 Using lines to construct the painting, he would leave a considerable amount of space empty, which gave his work great expressive power.
 Bitran also drew on canvas.
 Pencil markings are often found in his paintings.
 Neither erased nor covered, the traces are part of the composition in the same way as lines made in oil.
 Both painters appreciated a sketch-like quality and an economical use of resources.
 The writer Jean Paris wrote the following on the subject of Bitran’s work: “This work, like all great art, is of elimination.
 Or we could say it has a dual nature: proposition / erasure.
 Or, if you will, the opposite amounts to the same in this structure: removal / disclosure.
 The more one removes, the closer one comes to the self-evident, the harder the struggle, the more uncertain the goal.”

-Albert Bitran was also associated with two other contemporary painters who were passionate about the colour black: André Marfaing and Pierre Soulages.
+The artist painter Albert Bitran was also associated with two other contemporary painters who were passionate about the colour black: André Marfaing and Pierre Soulages.

 Jean Paris, exhibition catalogue from the Galerie Louis Carré, Paris, in 1990

-In Paris, Albert Bitran met artists from all over the world, including Jesús Rafael Soto, Serge Poliakoff, Geer van Velde and Georges Koskas—who, like him, were interested in making forms geometric.
+In Paris, the painter Albert Bitran met artists from all over the world, including Jesús Rafael Soto, Serge Poliakoff, Geer van Velde and Georges Koskas—who, like him, were interested in making forms geometric.
 Bitran also spent time with other artists such as Fernand Léger and Maria-Helena Vieira da Silva who, like him, were fascinated by architecture.

-Albert Bitran’s work is punctuated by geometric forms: triangles, arches, circles, and more.
+The artist painter Albert Bitran’s work is punctuated by geometric forms: triangles, arches, circles, and more.
 The art historian Dora Vallier explains: “Geometry clearly forms the basis of Bitran’s work.
 From painting to painting in his early years, he simply measured its formal effectiveness by subjecting it to multiple variations before ultimately distorting it and coming to use geometric rigour against itself.
 Subverted, geometry became a source of disturbance.
 A considerable challenge, it deserves attention because it heralded nothing more and nothing less than what would, years later and after and many, many detours, the flourishing of his painting style ”.

 The art critic Jean-Dominique Rey explains: “Engraving, for Albert Bitran, (…) means executing a work in itself from start to finish, independent of painting (…) it is above all, between chance and discovery, surprise and decision, pursuing an adventure fertile with discoveries.”